 Another contributing factor to its effectiveness could be the consistency of the berries gel, being smooth but yet not too watery, such that it holds itself well, and can be easily absorbed by the skin.

-I’m really glad that I gave it a go, to apply resveratrol topically on my kids’ skin.
+I’m really glad that I gave it a go, to apply resveratrol topically on my kids’ skin for their eczema.
 This has proven to me the amazing resveratrol benefits for skin.
 It also gives me another great, natural remedy to turn to when they experience eczema flares, as it clears them up beautifully and eases their discomfort.
 But no matter how great it works, I still think that topical applications cannot beat healing from inside out, through clean diet and detoxing, which should always be the first priority.